 Pride Instillers.
 Yes, I still beam with pride to collect those lovely eggs every day, and to tell others about my hens.

 IQ Raisers.
 Okay, my IQ probably hasn’t increased, but in the last few years I’ve learned more about chickens than I thought there was to know.
 I’ve built a chicken coop from scratch with pretty much no knowledge.
 I’ve learned how to problem-solve animal behavior issues and sicknesses.
 And I’ve learned a lot about raising my own food, the food industry, and sustainability issues.
 I blame much of this on my chickens!

 Creativity Boosters.
-When I’m feeling the creativity slump, I paint a chicken.
+When I’m feeling the creativity slump, I paint a chicken painting.
 It always sparks my creativity and gets me back on track.
 But even if you’re not an artist, stepping away from whatever is frustrating you and spending some time with the ‘girls’ will give you a fresh perspective.

 Free Fertilizer-For-Life Donators.
 It’s pretty safe to say, owning chickens will keep me from having to buy fertilizer ever again.
 Not only that, but they spend time preparing the fertilizer for me so that when the time comes, I can just dump it in the garden.
 And watch the garden grow like it’s eating super food.
 Which, of course, it is.

 Social Order Advocates.
 Some say chickens aren’t very smart, but I disagree.
 They’ve got very well developed social order that works exactly as it needs to in order to maintain peace, health and well-being in the flock.
 They get along better than lots of higher intelligence people I know.